flutter-form-builder-ecosystem/flutter_form_builder/packages/form_builder_validators/README.md

 - Swahili (sw)
 - Ukrainian (uk)

-and you can still add your own custom error messages.
+And you can still add your custom error messages.

 ## Support
 ### Issues and PRs
-Any kind of support in the form of reporting bugs, answering questions or PRs is always appreciated.
+Any support in reporting bugs, answering questions, or PRs is always appreciated.

 We especially welcome efforts to internationalize/localize the package by translating the default validation `errorText` strings for built-in validation rules.

 ### Localizing messages

 #### 1. Add ARB files
-Create one ARB file inside the `lib/l10n` folder for each of the locales you need to add support for.
+Create one ARB file inside the `lib/l10n` folder for each of the locales you need to add support.
 Name the files in the following way: `intl_<LOCALE_ISO_CODE>.arb`.
 For example: `intl_fr.arb` or `intl_fr_FR.arb`.

 #### 2. Translate the error messages

-Duplicate the contents of `intl_messages.arb` (or any other ARB file) into your newly created ARB file then translate the error messages by overwritting the default messages.
+Duplicate the contents of `intl_messages.arb` (or any other ARB file) into your newly created ARB file, then translate the error messages by overwriting the default messages.

 #### 3. Run command
-To generate boilerplate code for localization, run the generate command inside package directory where `pubspec.yaml` file is located:
+To generate boilerplate code for localization, run the generate command inside the package directory where `pubspec.yaml` file is located:

 ```
   flutter pub run intl_utils:generate
 ```

-This will automagically create/update files inside `lib/localization` directory which will include support for your newly added locale.
+Running the command will automatically create/update files inside the `lib/localization` directory, including your newly added locale support.

 #### 4. Update README
 Remember to update README, adding the new language (and language code) under [Supported languages section](#supported-languages-default-errortext-messages) so that everyone knows your new language is now supported!